kiramclean/notes/talks/software_for_the_internet_with_phoenix.md

 # Rendering a Big Payload

+- rendering a page with a lot of content (catalog page indexes, caching product images)

 _Without Phoenix:_ Many different levels of caching

 ^ Page caching for requests that don't need even need to go through your app stack (means you probably don't get authentication or other things that are handled before your app actually processes the request), action caching (need to go through your app stack but are the same for many users), fragment caching (parts of a web page that are customized per user), Russian doll caching (caching fragments inside of fragments)